mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 #### STRIKE CARRIER (WIND-CLASS)

 The Wind -class strike carrier is one of the most common carriers used in the Imperial navy, mixing the offensive power of a strike cruiser with the ability to ferry eight squadrons of fighters.
-Its ‘long-necked’ style of launch and recovery areas are not as efficient as those found in larger, dedicated carriers, but the Wind ’s powerful meson gun mount makes up for any time lost in launching sorties.
+Its 'long-necked' style of launch and recovery areas are not as efficient as those found in larger, dedicated carriers, but the Wind 's powerful meson gun mount makes up for any time lost in launching sorties.

 Strike CarrierStrike Carrier TonsTons Price (MCr)Price (MCr) Hull 75 ktons